To find your direction at night, you only need to find the ‘North Star’ (Polaris). It will be in the direction of “true north”.

 Note, the North Star is NOT the brightest star at night (many people assume that it is).
 The North Star is actually of average brightness.

-If you can find the Big Dipper in the night sky (which is arguably the easiest constellation to identify), then here’s how to use it to find the North Star and the direction of North…
+If you can find the Big Dipper in the night sky (which is arguably the easiest constellation to identify), here’s how to use it to find the North Star and the direction of True North…

 1. Locate the Big Dipper.

 2. Locate the two stars at the front edge of the cup.

 3. An imaginary line between these two stars, extended out about 5 times from the Big Dipper’s cup will point towards the North Star (Polaris).
 It also happens to be the last star located at the end of the Little Dipper’s handle (though the ‘Little Dipper’ itself is dim and often difficult to see).

 As you face the North Star, you are facing true north.

 Here’s why it works (using the North Star to find ‘north’)